manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

 In **anywidget**, developers define _view rendering_ logic with `render`, but _model initialization_ has been handled automatically by the framework.
-While **automatic _model initialization_ is sufficient for most widgets** in the wild, it can be useful _hook_ into this step and run custom logic when the front-end most is first created.
+While **automatic _model initialization_ is sufficient for most widgets** in the wild, it can be useful to _hook_ into this step and run custom logic when the front-end most is first created.
 For example, a widget might need to register an event handlers just _once_ or create some state to share across views.

 Recognizing the absence of dedicated API in **anywidget** for _model initialization_, we surveyed existing custom Jupyter Widgets implementations to